A not-so-strange term coming from somewhere: Acknowledgements

 \section{Acknowledgements}

 Part of the work leading to this paper was carried out while GC was visiting the Basque Centre of Applied Mathematics, whose hospitality is gratefully acknowledged.
-G.C. was partially supported by GNAMPA--INdAM.
+GC was partially supported by INdAM--GNAMPA, Project E53C25002010001.
 KC was supported by EPSRC grant EP/V013025/1.
 KC also acknowledges the hospitality of the Basque Centre of Applied Mathematics and the University of Verona.
 The work of AZ has been partially supported by the Basque Government through the BERC 2022-2025 program and by the Spanish State Research Agency through BCAM Severo Ochoa excellence accreditation Severo Ochoa CEX2021-00114 and through project PID2023-146764NB-I00 funded by MICIU/AEI/10.13039/501100011033.
 AZ was also partially supported by a grant of the Ministry of Research, Innovation and Digitization, CNCS-UEFISCDI, project number PN-IV-P2-2.1-T-TE-2023-1704, within PNCDI IV.

+\textbf{Data availability statement.} Data sharing not applicable to this article as no datasets were generated or analysed during the current study.

+\textbf{Conflict of interest.} The authors have no competing interests to declare that are relevant to the content of this article.